KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 ### Techniques
 - Synonyms can help to create some differences, but don't rely on this technique too heavily.
 - Change the order of the information provided: focus on the key point and start there.
-- Change sentnce structure, change sentence length, active vs. passive sentences; change parts of speach, verb vs. noun
+- Change sentence structure, change sentence length, active vs. passive sentences; change parts of speach, verb vs. noun
 - Use difference punctuation (use semi-colons to join two ideas).
-- Having style or sence of voice, but make sure the quote matches the style of the rest of your work.
+- Having style or sense of voice.
+Make sure the quote matches the style of the rest of your work.
 - Use quotation marks for 4+ content words in a row.
 - Use signal words like “reported by”.